Emergency Medical Technician - Paramedic A.A.S.

 Prior Felony Disclaimer

-Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of certain academic programs and/or to meet licensure requirements for certain professions.
-Students who have concerns about such matters are advised to contact the academic division office of their intended academic program.
+Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of this program.
+For more information, read the Policy Regarding Enrollment of Individuals with Prior Felony Conviction.